Medicare Levy and Medicare Levy Surcharge: What’s the difference?

 The family threshold increases $1,500 for each child after the first.
 If you have two children, for example, and you and your partner make less than $181,500, you won’t have to pay the Medicare Levy Surcharge.

 The Many Benefits of Private Health Insurance

-While obtaining private health insurance might not save you from the Medicare Levy Surcharge, the government provides multiple financial incentives to bring you into the private health insurance market.
+While obtaining private health insurance offers many advantages, the government also provides multiple financial incentives to bring you into the private health insurance market.
 On top of the Medicare Levy Surcharge, you have loading fees, and a rebate that will help you pay your monthly premiums.